-- Send chest and waist measurements for your compression vest to Leah. - You will require a face-to-face consultation with Dr. Willis at least one day prior to surgery. - Make travel arrangements to stay in or near Charlottesville for 1 week or longer. - Ensure you have a travel companion and post-operative care giver. - You may need to fill your pain pill prescription once you are here in Virginia o Patients under the age of 18:
+- Send chest and waist measurements for your compression vest to our PCC. - You will require a face-to-face consultation with your surgeon at least one day prior to surgery. - Make travel arrangements to stay in or near Charlottesville for 1 week or longer. - Ensure you have a travel companion and post-operative care giver. - You may need to fill your pain pill prescription once you are here in Virginia

+• Patients under the age of 18: